Developer-Ram72/AI---Sustainability-Circular-Economy-Marketplace/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - MongoDB
-- XAMPP (for local development)
+- VScode
+- Tuned AI Models
+- All API Keys

 ### Environment Setup
 1. Clone the repository
-2. Install dependencies: `npm install`
-3. Configure environment variables (see `.env.example`)
+2. Load Models
+3. Create DB in MONGO_DB
+4. LOAD API's in .env
-4. Start MongoDB service
+5. Start MongoDB service
-5. Run the application: `npm start`
+6. Run the application

 ### Configuration
 Create a `.env` file with the following: